jordan-brough/spree/guides/content/developer/core/products.md

 Taxons link to products through an intermediary model called `Classification`.
 This model exists so that when a product is deleted, all of the links from that product to its taxons are deleted automatically.
 A similar action takes place when a taxon is deleted; all of the links to products are deleted automatically.

-Linking to a taxon in a controller or a template should be done using the `spree.nested_taxons_path` helper, which will use the taxon's permalink to generate a URL such as `/t/categories/brand`.
+Linking to a taxon in a controller or a template should be done using the `spree_frontend.nested_taxons_path` helper, which will use the taxon's permalink to generate a URL such as `/t/categories/brand`.